 Check where the video is published by clickingthe green Published button next to the video.
 You'll see a list of all topics in which the video has been added to the topic Media Vault - it may or may not be embedded in activities within these topics.
 Consider checking where the video is used in each topic, especially if other teaching staff might have embedded it into activities.

 Click the pencil icon in the right corner to open the Edit interface for the video.

-Click the Replace video tab.
+Click the Replace media tab.